 MD: Just like our browsers, our brains constantly have multiple windows open, thinking about several things at one time.
 What's the impact of this on our health?
 Could this be making us tired?

 LW: Absolutely!
 We understand that our computer or smartphone slows down and burns more battery the more programs we have open and the more things you are asking it to do.
-Twenty-three open tabs of web pages, spreadsheets, documents, and presentations, the photo editing, movie playing, music, software updates—our mind can feel very much the same.
-The more things we have open and unresolved, the bigger the drain on our mind power and energy, from all of these open loops.
+Twenty-three open tabs of web pages, spreadsheets, documents, and presentations, photo editing, movie playing, music, software updates—our mind can feel very much the same.
+The more things we have open and unresolved, the bigger the drain on our mind power and energy.

 How many times across a day, a week, a month, a year, decades even, do tasks or situations open up, yet they are never resolved, finalized, or closed?
 How many emails do you read that you don’t immediately reply to, and they hang in your mind and add to your task load of what’s not yet done?
 It’s as if you walk around each day with so many tabs open, like websites sitting open on your computer screen.
 You never feel like you’ve got it all handled; you never feel like you can rest.
 You can just imagine what that does to your energy.